 Quick Tips for Boosting Your Gratitude

-Thanksgiving is an opportunity to give thanks and feel gratitude for all of the good things in your life.
+Regardless of the traditional meanings and origins of the Thanksgiving holiday, we can set aside time wherever you reside in the world to give thanks and feel gratitude for all of the good things in your life.
 Like your family and friends, your pets, your wonderful clients, your path, the Reiki journey, the ability to affect lives in a positive way with your practice, to name a few.
 Wherever you live in the world, the November and December holiday season is the perfect time to remember what is truly important and valuable in your life and to practice gratitude.

-The holiday season can be a time of joy and happiness but also of rushing around, crowded travel in winter weather, and sometimes added stress.
+The holiday season can be a time of joy and happiness but also of rushing around, crowded travel in winter weather, and sometimes even more stress than we already have.
 How can we de-stress during this time?

 As Reiki practitioners, we’re filled with loving energy on a regular basis.
 But that doesn’t mean even the best of us may not get a shade cranky now and then.
 Boosting your gratitude can help you escape the cranky, and the following quick tips can help.